devsaurus/nodemcu-vncserver/README.md

 `vncsrv.rre_rectangle( base_x, base_y, width, height, num_subrectangles, background )`

 The following sub-rectangles (if any) define the regions with different colors.
-They are specified relative to the surrouding rectangle:
+They are specified relative to the surrounding rectangle:

 `vncsrv.rre_subrectangle( rel_x, rel_y, width, height, color )`